FidelisMomanyi/Awwards/README.md

 * Open the project with your perfect Intergrated Development Environment (IDE)

 ## User Story

-- Sign in to the application to start using it.
-- Upload my pictures to the application.
-- See my profile with all my pictures.
+- As a user, you can:

-- Follow other users and see their pictures on my timeline.
+    - View posted projects and their details.
-- Like a picture and leave a comment on it.
+    - Post a project to be rated/reviewed
+    - Rate/ review other users' projects
+    - Search for projects
+    - View projects overall score
+    - View my profile page.

 # Prerequisites

-To work with Insta-clone you need to have some few preresuisites.
+To work with Awwards you need to have some few preresuisites.
 - Terminal
 - Python3.8
 - A Linux machine